 A visit to the village of Cushendall would not be complete without a trip to ‘McCollam’s Pub to enjoy a pint of their Guinness and have the opportunity of hearing some Irish Traditional music (usually a Friday or Sunday evening).
 There is always a bit of ‘craic’ at all times and with its unique traditional setting and friendly characters it is worth a visit.
-Above the pub is Upstairs@Joes, as well as providing excellent food it also offers cookery schools over the winter.
+Above the pub is Upstairs at Joes,Seafood Bar & Steakhouse.
 A good ‘alternative night’ out and guaranteed to be great craic.
 Also across the road is ‘Harry’s’ which also offers a superb menu at reasonable prices, either Bar food downstairs or book a table in the restaurant upstairs.
 The Golf Club’s chef, Dermot in ‘The Lir Restaurant‘ has the best view in Cushendall providing both Bar Snacks and restaurant meals.
 Visitors are always welcome.
 Check Opening hours and booking is advisable.
 The local men (or women) are known to order a carry-out in ‘Ken’s Chinese‘, the ‘Peppermill‘ or ‘Frankies’ which usually takes 15 mins, this gives them time to ‘juke’ out for a quick pint while the cooking takes place!
 The Peppermill also provides an excellent sit-in facility with BYOB (bring your own bottle) ideal for families, ‘girls night out’ or a ‘don’t feel like cooking’ night!
 Next morning, go to ‘Cafe Cova’ for your breakfast or the Bridge cafe.
 Take the scenic route; enjoy a dander across Cushendall beach and if you have children, stop at the park, or continue on to the Cottage Wood where there are picnic tables and two play parks.
 You might even be lucky enough to see some red squirrels which are unique to the Glens area.